thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 - After choosing an action type, the "Target dashboard state" drop-down menu appears.
 Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;
 - When the desired state has been selected, click the "Add" button at the bottom of the "Add action" window;
 - Now navigate to the "Appearance" tab of the widget.
 There you should see two fields: CSS and HTML;
-- In the HTML section enter an ID of the action which is its name in a format:
+- In the HTML section, enter the action's ID which should be its name in a specific format:

 ```text
 <div id='map' class='card'>Devices location</div>